thinking-with-computers/ludus-spec/memory.md

 }
 ```

 We've got some pretend things here, since these won't be expressible in Ludus (getting or freeing locks, directly altering the value of a ref).
-But the idea is that we take
+But the idea is that whatever you do with `swap!` gets re-attempted until it gets a clean